getbeyondpay/docs/source/index.html.md

 ```xml
 <TransResults>00000,00001,10012</TransResults>
 ```

-NOTE: `ExcludeTransResults` must be used with `TransResults`.
-It modifies the behavior of the TransResults field.

 > Return all transactions where <a href="#gateway-result-codes">Gateway Result code</a> code is NOT equal to 00000, 00001, or 10012: